Specific Training Opportunities

 • Traditional Psychotherapy: The family clinictreats disruptive behavior disorders and ADHD symptoms using parent management training and family interventions.

-• Interns are expected to schedule approximately 4 psychotherapy sessions per week, conduct two evaluations for the eval and brief consultation pilot per month, and attend 1 hour of weekly supervision.
+• There is some flexibility to balance psychotherapy versus consults.
+A typical intern schedule is 3 psychotherapy sessions per week (note that chances are 1-2 will no show per week), two evaluations for the eval and brief consultation pilot per month, and 1 hour of weekly supervision (i.e., up to 5 hours of scheduled F2F clinical work a week, 1 hour of supervision, and 2 hours of prep/documentation time).
 Previous experience with parent management training is not required – support is scaffolded per previous experience (interns without parent management training experience may start by conducting co-therapy and transition to independence by the end of the rotation; interns with previous experience may immediately start seeing patients independently).

 Ongoing research projects: